 Wechsler Criminal Law Moot Court Competition

-McGee Civil Rights Moot Court Competition
+Emory Civil Rights & Liberties Moot Court Competition

 Dean Jerome Prince Memorial Evidence Competition

-Each spring, the New York Law School Moot Court Association administers the Robert F. Wagner National Labor & Employment Law Moot Court Competition.
+Each spring, the New York Law School Moot Court Association hosts the Robert F. Wagner National Labor and Employment Law Moot Court Competition.
 For 40 years, as many as 50 schools from across the country have competed in this prestigious event.
 The Wagner Competition is the nation’s largest student-run moot court competition and the premier national competition dedicated exclusively to labor and employment law.
 The NYLS Moot Court Association sponsors this competition in honor of the late United States Senator Robert F. Wagner, their distinguished alumnus.

-National Environmental Law Moot Court Competition
+Frank A. Schreck Gaming Law Moot Court Competition